What Are UTM Codes? UTM Tracking Explained

 3. Email Marketing Campaign Tracking

-You also need to measure traffic generated from a promotional email that includes three links — a logo, an image and an orange CTA button — directing users to the summer sale landing page.
+You also need to measure traffic generated from a promotional email that includes three links — a logo, an image and an orange CTA (call to action) button — directing users to the summer sale landing page.

 Your tracking URLs might look something like this: